codebar/android-tutorials/worksheets/kotlin/1-krumble/index.md

 > val and var
 > You'll notice we created a var for our imgCookie.
 Var is short for variable, which is something that can change.
 If our thing is never going to change we can make it a val which is short for value.
+> You'll also note that unlike Java, we don't need to end our code sentence with a semicolon.

 Next we can set some values up for our cookie.
 This is called hardcoding, where we're writing up values into our code.
 We're going to make this better soon!

  For the image, you can either google for a cookie image that's free to use, or use ours that we found earlier = http://imgur.com/a/9BXV4 .
 You need to save it inside your project folder using Windows Explorer or Mac OSX Finder and navigate to the following -> app -> src -> main -> res .
-You need to create a folder called drawable-xhdpi and place your cookie image in here! *Speak to your coach about the why there are so many different folders*
+You need to create a folder called drawable-xhdpi and place your cookie image in here!
+You also need to be careful about how you name your cookie; stick to lowercase letters and underscores e.g. peanut_cookie. *Speak to your coach about the why there are so many different folders*

 ![Imgur](https://i.imgur.com/OMHYp9V.png)